Taylor Swift Dating Trickster God Loki Had The Winter Soldier ‘Really Worried’ For Marvel Co-Star

 — Entertainment Tonight (@etnow) May 4, 2018

 Sebastian Stan has been on a press junket promoting his upcoming film, Avengers: Infinity War.
 For the role, Stan needed to bulk up in order to achieve superhero status.
-Stan’s trainer, Don Saladino, opened up to Men’s Health about the star’s workout regimen which included handstands, squats, pull-ups, barbell curls and more.
+Stan’s trainer, Don Saladino, opened up to Men’s Health about the star’s workout regimen which included handstands, squats, pull-ups, barbell curls, and more.

 Avengers: Infinity War is currently airing at movie theaters across the country.
-The all star cast also includes Robert Downey Jr., Chris Hemsworth, Mark Ruffalo, and Chris Evans.
+The all-star cast also includes Robert Downey Jr., Chris Hemsworth, Mark Ruffalo, and Chris Evans.